yoeo/guesslang/docs/contents.rst

 In addition to that, Guesslang may not guess the correct programming languages of **very small** code snippets.
-They don't provide enough insights for accurate language classification.
+They don't provide enough insights to accurately guess the language.

-For example, ``print("Hello world")`` is a valid statement in several programming languages like Python, Scala, Ruby, Lua, Perl, etc...
+For example, ``print("Hello world")`` is a valid code snippet in several programming languages including Python, Scala, Ruby, Lua, Perl, etc...

 References
 ==========